saadeghi/daisyui/README.md

 </summary>

 > Instead of using lots of utility classes for all elements, use component classes like `.btn`, `.card`, `.navbar`, etc... for your common elements to make sure all your elements use same style
-> Instead of using general-purpose colors names like `blue-600` or `gray-100` use semantic role names like `primary`, `content-300` or `info`.
+> Instead of using general-purpose color names like `blue-600` or `gray-100` use semantic role names like `primary`, `content-300` or `info`.
 This way, you can change primary color of your whole project using a single CSS variable; no need to replace all color classes in all files.
 You can also define multiple themes (not just dark-mode) using CSS variables.

 </details>